jbms/sphinx-immaterial/docs/customization.rst

 There are two approaches:

-1. The version information is stored in a :confval:`version_info` `list` in the conf.py file.
+1. The version information is stored in a :themeconf:`version_info` `list` in the conf.py file.

    .. note::
        Notice this is an ordered list.
 Meaning, approach 1 will take precedence over approach 2.